CORPORATE TRANSPARENCY ACT KNOWLEDGE HUB

 Please read our Terms of Use and Disclaimer.

-New Publication: Lexology Panoramic – Venture Capital 2024
+New Publication: Lexology Panoramic – Ports & Terminals 2025

-TURUNÇ authored the Turkish chapter of Lexology Panoramic’s Venture Capital 2024 title.
-The contributing lawyers were Kerem Turunç, Esin Çamlıbel, Yasemin Erden, Naz Esen and Beste Yıldızili Ergül.
-The publication, previously known as Getting the Deal Through, is a comparative guide of the legislation relating to venture capital investments in 11 jurisdictions.
-In addition to Turkey,…
+TURUNÇ authored the Turkish chapter of Lexology Panoramic’s Ports & Terminals (2025) title.
+The contributing lawyers were Esin Çamlıbel, Naz Esen, Beste Yıldızili Ergül and Övgü Kopal.
+The publication, previously known as Getting the Deal Through, is a comparative guide of the legislation relating to ports and terminals in 12 jurisdictions.
+In…

-New Publication: Lexology Panoramic – Private Equity (Transactions) 2024
+New Publication: Lexology Panoramic – Private M&A 2025

-TURUNÇ authored the Turkish chapter of Lexology Getting the Deal Through’s Private Equity (Transactions) 2024 title.
-The contributing lawyers were Noyan Turunç and Kerem Turunç.
-The publication, previously known as Getting the Deal Through, is a comparative guide of the legislation relating to private equity transactions in 17 jurisdictions.
-In addition to Turkey, the jurisdictions covered by…
+TURUNÇ authored the Turkish chapter of Lexology Panoramic’s Private M&A (2025) title.
+The contributing lawyers were Noyan Turunç, Kerem Turunç and Esin Çamlıbel.
+The publication, previously known as Getting the Deal Through, is a comparative guide of the regulation of mergers and acquisitions transactions relating to private companies in 26 jurisdictions.
+In…